 The saddle removes the need for side covering, revealing two impressive springs.
 An unsuspected surprise, two gear hangers.

-With the addition of a great saddle, and the other upgrades, the bike has turned into a true carving beast.
+With the addition of a cruiser bike seat and the other upgrades, the bike has turned into a true carving beast.

 When riding, it feels as if you are being pulled through a line.

 Let me say that again, You feel like you are being pulled through a line or through a curve, through a carve.
 It’s stable and delightful and fast.
 Like a longboard on freshly groomed gnar.

 The bike carves.
 The bike is the carve.
 The Bike is perfect.
 Thanks Goldfinch and Brooks!